y-tsvetkov/y-tsvetkov.github.io/_projects/1_project.md

 ## Conventional leg

-To get to a grabby leg, we need a non-grabby leg first.
-Such a leg would need to be light, stiff and the knee should bend both ways to easily grab objects from the ground once it gets a manipulator (so, no four-bar designs like Stanford Pupper).
-For manufacturing, I didn't have access to a CNC/laser cutter due to the pandemic, so 3D-printing was my only option.
+To get to a manipulation-capable leg, we need a normal leg first.
+Such a leg would need to be light, stiff and the knee should bend both ways to easily grab objects from the ground once it gets a manipulator, therefore I can't use a four-bar leg design like in Stanford Pupper.
+For manufacturing, I only had access to a 3D-printer.
 For actuation, I settled on the [Gobilda 2000 Torque](https://www.gobilda.com/2000-series-dual-mode-servo-25-2-torque/) since they have sufficient torque and a range of 300°, allowing for the double-bending knee.
 2 such motors in the knees should comfortably lift 2 kg from 15 cm away, which was the projected worst case for the mass of a body + 2 legs.
 Considering the motors, I had the leg sections to be longer than 10 cm, just to not test the motor limits too much.

 With the design specs out of the way, I ended up with a belt-driven leg: